DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession.md

 caption: "Year 1"
 ---

-In this module you’ll focus on developing strong professional relationships to build the best outcomes for your pupils.
+In this module you'll focus on developing strong professional relationships to build the best outcomes for your pupils.

 ## Module introduction

 During the first week of the module you need to:

 - work through the self-study materials below
-- meet your mentor to discuss what you’ll be learning in the weeks ahead
+- meet your mentor to discuss what you'll be learning in the weeks ahead

 Duration: 10 minutes.